MatejBransky/simplifr/README.md

 # simplifr
-Simplify any JSON data into the simplest single level key-value structure.
+Simplify any JSON data into a flat single-level key-value structure.
+It's designed for React/Redux apps.

 ## Example
 Suppose we have a json